Part of Entergy's plan for $5M fine? Have charities explain why it should go away

+At least two of the authors were directly asked to write the letters by an Entergy employee who oversees the company’s charitable giving.

-That Entergy employee didn’t appear to disclose that the letters were related to the potential fine.
+That Entergy employee apparently did not disclose that the letters were related to the potential fine.

-On Halloween, the City Council held a special hearing to discuss the blistering results of its independent investigation into Entergy’s role in the payment of actors to support the company at council meetings.
-The scheme was one part of Entergy’s broader, $1.3 million campaign to garner support for a proposed $211 million gas plant in eastern New Orleans.
+On Oct.
+31, the City Council held a special hearing to discuss the blistering results of its independent investigation into Entergy’s role in the payment of actors to support the company's plans at council meetings.
+The scheme was one part of Entergy’s broader, $1.3 million campaign to garner support for a proposed $211 million natural gas-fired plant in eastern New Orleans.

 The investigation found that Entergy “knew or should have known” that people were being compensated to make favorable, pre-written speeches.

-“ENO subverted the process with fraudulent support,” the investigators, including retired Judge Calvin Johnson and former federal prosecutor Matt Coman, concluded.
+“ENO subverted the process with fraudulent support,” the investigators, including retired Criminal District Court Judge Calvin Johnson and former federal prosecutor Matt Coman, concluded.

-The City Council approved the power plant last March.
-But at the hearing in October following the investigators’ report, two council members, Jared Brossett and Jason Williams, said they were open to a revote.
+The City Council approved the power plant in March on a 6-1 vote.
+But at the hearing in October, two council members, Jared Brossett and Jason Williams, said they were open to a revote.

+In a combative letter Friday, Entergy offered to make the payment but insisted it was a donation to the city and that the payment was "unsupported by law."

+The council will make a final decision by the end of the year.

-Letters sent to the City Council and obtained by The Lens show that Entergy is contacting organizations it donates to, asking them to lobby the City Council on its behalf — a tactic the company used during its original campaign to gain council approval for the plant.
+Letters sent to the City Council and obtained by The Lens show that Entergy has contacted organizations it donates to, asking them to lobby the City Council on its behalf — a tactic the company also used during its original campaign to gain council approval for the plant.

 Entergy officials did not respond to a request for comment on the practice.

+Representatives of council members Helena Moreno and Jason Williams declined to comment.

-“Patty Liddlebarger at Entergy asked me to describe our work through Entergy’s support,” wrote Melanie Bronfin, the Executive Director of the Policy Institute for Children, in a recent email to council members and the Council Utilities Regulatory Office.
-The Institute receives funding from the Entergy Charitable Foundation, which is overseen by Liddlebarger, Entergy’s Director of Corporate Social Responsibility.
+“Patty Liddlebarger at Entergy asked me to describe our work through Entergy’s support,” wrote Melanie Bronfin, the executive director of the Policy Institute for Children, in a recent email to council members and the council's Utilities Regulatory Office.
+The institute receives funding from the Entergy Charitable Foundation, which is overseen by Liddlebarger, Entergy’s director of corporate social responsibility.

 The next day, a Council on Aging employee spoke in favor of the plant at a public hearing.
 “I hope you will consider what this power station will represent for the elderly community,” she said.